extragoodlabs/jumpwire/README.md

 ************************************************************
 ```

-JumpWire's cli [jwctl](https://github.com/extragoodlabs/jwctl) can be used to validate the gateway is running.
+JumpWire's CLI, [jwctl](https://github.com/extragoodlabs/jwctl), can be used to validate that the gateway is running.

 ```shell
 jwctl -u http://localhost:4000 -t "${JUMPWIRE_ROOT_TOKEN}" status